zDoctrov/classroom-assignments/README.md

 __Files:__ Makefile, spin.c, proc.h, proc.c, tc.c

 ## 3. Computer Networks & Distributed Processing (Winter 2021) <a name="heading--3"/>
+All of the projects in this course were written in Java and are focused solely on socket clients and server programming.
+As such, these files can be run any Java friendly IDEs, such as Intellij or Eclipse.
+### Projects

 ## 4. Java Programming (Fall 2020) <a name="heading--4"/>